asadm/urduscript/docs/index.md

-## Contribute to Grammar
+## Contribute

-If you have suggestion for a keyword (Like "true" should be "sach").
-Please [record it here](https://goo.gl/forms/2yU3xylEoKAQZrbG2).
-I will add your name to the contributors if I use your suggestion.
-Thanks!
+You can contribute even if you think you are not a programmer.
+Please read [this guide](contribute).

 ## [Source Code](https://github.com/asadm/urduscript)